valkyrierobotics/dev-environment/README.md

 the robot easier.
 It's hard to dual-boot, but it's up to you to decide if it's worth it.
 We will always help with the process.*

-**If you get an error involving filesystems, run `vagrant plugin install vagrant-vbguest'`.
+**If you get an error involving filesystems, run `vagrant plugin install vagrant-vbguest`.
 If that fails, ask for assistance.**

 **If you have AMD, VT-x is probably already on**